 To dispose of worn-out temple ceremonial clothing, members should destroy the clothing by cutting it up so the original use cannot be recognized.

 Members may give garments and temple clothing that are in good condition to other worthy endowed members.
 The bishop can identify those who might need such clothing.
-Under no circumstances should members give garments or temple ceremonial clothing to Deseret Industries, bishops’ storehouses, or charities.
+Members should not donate garments or temple ceremonial clothing to the temple or charities.

 Church buildings and other property are to be used for worship, religious instruction, and other Church-related activities.
 Church property should not be used for commercial or political purposes, which would violate laws that permit its tax exemption.
 Nor may property be used for other purposes that would violate these laws.
 The following list provides examples of uses that are not approved:

 Renting or leasing Church facilities for commercial purposes.

 Promoting business ventures or investment enterprises, including posting commercial advertising or sponsoring commercial entertainment.

 Buying, selling, or promoting products, services, publications, or creative works or demonstrating wares.

 Hosting speakers or instructors who are paid a fee, who recruit participants, or who solicit customers or clients while giving seminars, lessons, aerobics classes, and so on.
 Exceptions may be made to use meetinghouse pianos and organs for paid private instruction (see 14.7).

 Holding organized athletic events that are not sponsored by the Church, including practices.